airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 #### Scenario 2: Microphone or sound in is does not work
-In this scenarie you probably have a mix and match between Peltor and Nato wiring.
+This means you probably have a mix between Peltor and Nato wiring.
 Typically if either headset or PTT is the wrong pinout for you you get sound in but not out.

+Start by identifying the wiring of your headset and PTT:

-##### Identifying pinout by model number.
+- Method 1: Identifying pinout by model number.
 	- Google the model number on the silver sticker on your headset and your PTT
+	- Look for "NATO Wired" or "Peltor Wired"
 <div class="image-thumbnail">
 	<a href="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/headset.jpg">
 		<img src="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/headset.jpg" width="640"/>
 		<div class="image-thumbnail-centered"><i class="fa-solid fa-magnifying-glass"></i></div>
 	</a>
 </div>
-- Look for "NATO Wired" or "Peltor Wired"

-##### Identifying pinout without the model number.
+- Method 2: Identifying pinout without the model number.
-These options are verified using a multimeter to verify pinouts.
+	- These options are verified using a multimeter to verify pinouts.
 	- Headset
 		- Use the microphone socket and the J11 plug to verify pinout of the headset according to [this overview](https://airsoftnorge.com/Peltor-J11-4pin/). `To be verified`
 		- Depending on the diameter of your voltmeter prongs you might want to use a little wire as inbetween to not mess up the socket.
 	- PTT
 		- Open the PTT and match the pins to your radio pinout, as there are too many options here we'll focus on the two most common, [U283 6pin](https://airsoftnorge.com/6pinout/) and the [Kenwood](https://airsoftnorge.com/kenwood-pinout/) plug used in most chinese radios.
 		- This must be matched with the appropriate input from your headset plug, see [this overview](https://airsoftnorge.com/Peltor-J11-4pin/).

-##### Solutions:
+After confirming that you have a mismatch of headset and ptt wiring you can convert between Peltor and NATO wiring rather easily, or get an adapter.
 - Option 1: Switching wiring in the PTT.
 	 -You can swap wiring in the PTT by changing the output of your B and C pole.
 <div class="image-thumbnail">